SharePoint Version History : A Practical Guide

 How do you disable version history in SharePoint?

-How does SharePoint versioning work during co-authoring?
+How does versioning work in SharePoint during co-authoring?

 What are the differences between major and minor versions in SharePoint?